2022 Conservative Party of Canada leadership election: Rules and procedures

 On March 8, 2022, the party's Leadership Election Organizing Committee released the Rules and Procedures for the 2022 Leadership document.
-As in the previous two leadership elections, the vote will be held under instant-runoff voting in which each electoral district is given 100 points, distributed according to the weight of a candidate's vote in that electoral district.
-Should no candidate receive more than 50% of the points in a round, the candidate with the lowest amount of points is removed and their points reallocated to the next highest choice on the ballots that had selected them.
-Voting is only open to those who are members of the Conservative Party of Canada as of June 3.
+As in the previous two leadership elections, the vote was held under instant-runoff voting in which each electoral district was given 100 points, distributed according to the weight of a candidate's vote in that electoral district.
+Should no candidate have received more than 50% of the points in a round, the candidate with the lowest amount of points was removed and their points were reallocated to the next highest choice on the ballots that had selected them.
+Voting was only open to members of the Conservative Party of Canada who had joined the party on or before June 3.
+Conservative Party membership was open to any Canadian Citizen or Permanent Resident aged 14 or older.

 To be considered as a candidate, a member of the party had to apply by April 19 to the Leadership Candidate Nominating Committee with a completed Leadership Contestant Questionnaire, a written endorsement of the party's Code of Conduct policy document, and a $50,000 deposit.
 Then the member had until April 29 to provide the remaining $150,000 registration fee, a $100,000 security deposit (related to providing financial filings and adherence to the Rules and Procedures document), and 500 signatures of endorsement from party members (which must span at least 30 Electoral Districts in 7 provinces).
 The document limited expenses to $7,000,000 and prohibited accepting contributions from non-residents and foreign entities.
 Ballots were mailed to Conservative party members in late July or early August with the results being released on September 10.
 Media coverage of the 2022 race has described it as "the most expensive-to-enter race in Canadian history".